Qlik-PE/Qlik-Cosmos-DB-ODBC-/README.md

             > storage applications without making any app changes.

-The SQL API can be interacted with using ODBC, REST, or native code bases such as .Net (Core and Standard), Java, Go, Node.js, or Python.
+The SQL API can be interacted with using ODBC, REST, or native code bases such as .NET (Core and Standard), Java, Go, Node.js, or Python.

 There are many connectivity methods validated with Qlik Partner
 Engineering:

 a)  SQL API using ODBC Connector in Qlik Sense

-b)  MongoDB API using the Qlik Sense MongoDB Connector (Beta currently,
+b)  MongoDB API using the Qlik Sense MongoDB Connector (in Beta as of
     Oct 2018)

 c)  MongoDB SQL API using REST Connector in Qlik Sense